Key Breed Facts

 Older Tibbies don't need to be given the same amount of daily exercise as a younger dog, but they still need the right amount of physical activity to maintain muscle tone and to prevent a dog from putting on too much weight.
 All dogs need access to fresh clean water and this is especially true of older dogs when they reach their golden years because they are more at risk of developing kidney disorders.

 The Tibetan Spaniel's coat is medium to long and it can either be wavy or straight, but they always have a nice amount of silky, fine feathering which if allowed can grow quite long.
 Ideally, their coats need to be brushed every day, paying particular attention to any feathering to prevent any matts and knots from forming.
 As such they are high maintenance on the grooming front.

 These little spaniels shed a tremendous amount of hair throughout the year only more so during the Spring and then again in the Autumn when more frequent grooming is usually necessary to keep on top of things.
-Many owners take their dogs to a professional groomer which makes it easier to keep a dog's coat in good condition in between visits to a grooming parlour.
+It is worth noting that a Tibbie's coat should not be trimmed or clipped.

 Tibetan Spaniels are not high energy dogs, but they do love being out and about as often as they can.
 They are intelligent and as such they need to be given the right amount of daily exercise and mental stimulation for them to be truly happy, well-rounded dogs.
 They need to be given between 20 to 40 minutes exercise every day with as much “off the lead time” as possible included in their daily routine.